-Unless you give other instructions on your proxy card, the persons named as proxy holders on the proxy card will vote in accordance with the recommendations of the Board of Directors.
 The Board of Directors' recommendations are set forth together with the description of each item in this proxy statement.
 In summary, the Board of Directors recommends a vote:

-- For the election of each of the Board of Directors' nominees for director; - For the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2011; - · For the approval of the compensation of our named executive officers, as disclosed in this proxy statement; and - For the option of once every three years as the preferred frequency for the advisory vote on executive compensation.
+- For the election of each of the Board of Directors' nominees for director; - For the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2012; - For the approval of the compensation of our named executive officers, as disclosed in this proxy statement; and - For an amendment of the Company's Articles of Amendment and Restatement, as amended and supplemented (or the Charter), to increase the number of authorized shares of Common Stock from 45,000,000 shares to 60,000,000 shares.